jcorain/CollaSci/README.md

 In addition, as this table is linked to the experiment setup, batch, project and user ids, those table must be created prior to the compound one, and the related values must be already in the database.

-## Bug reporting

-To report a bug, please use the gitlab page for the package for the sake of documentation.
-You can open a new issue on this page and we will try to tackle it down.

-## Contribution

-Any contribution is most welcomed.
-Feel free to contact the maintainer of the package for any added value.